InstallerLegacy/virtualhub.eu.org/docs/1970s/1971/unix-v1/simh/index.md

 :::

 Extract the kit you downloaded.
 Inside you will find several files.
-Create a folder somewhere to store the files for this VM and move the files named `m792low.load`, `rf0.dsk`, `rfk.dsk` and `tape` into it.
+Create a folder somewhere to store the files for this VM and move the files named `m792low.load`, `rf0.dsk`, `rk0.dsk` and `tape` into it.

 Now we will create a config file for our VM.
 Create a text file called `pdp11.ini` with the following content in the VM folder: